elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 | **Schedule**   | - Interval<br>- Lookback time                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | **Actions**    | - Actions<br>- Response actions (custom query rules only)                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |

-Out of these four tabs, only **Actions** is enabled and accesible when editing a prebuilt rule - since actions (and shared exceptions lists and snoozing) are the only fields that can currently be modified for prebuilt rules from the UI.
+Out of these four tabs, only **Actions** is enabled and accessible when editing a prebuilt rule - since actions (and shared exceptions lists and snoozing) are the only fields that can currently be modified for prebuilt rules from the UI.

 All of the fields in the UI, listed above, are currently editable for custom rules, except for rule type, which is read only.